 MERL is used by the Department of Economics faculty and graduate students to conduct a wide variety of economics research, including experimental economics, econometrics, and microeconomics.

 The MERLab has 24 subject workstation carrels.
 Each carrel is equipped with a networked computer, which is connected to the MERLab fileserver and University’s internet backbone.
 The lab also includes an observation room with a separate entrance.

 Each individual carrel tabletop is 42 in. wide x 30 in. deep and has a flat panel monitor.
 The subject computers are Dell Optiplex machines with Intel Core 2 Duo processors (E8400 @ 3.00 GHZ), 4 GB of RAM, 32-bit operating system, and Windows 7 Professional.
 The lab server is has an Intel Xeon processor (3040 @ 1.86 GHZ), 2 GB RAM, and Microsoft Windows Server R2.

-Below is the MERLab calendar showing the event schedule.
-If you would like to schedule a research project in the lab, please check the schedule before making an inquiry.
-To make a request or for more information, please contact Dr. Mark Van Boening.
+If you would like to schedule a research project in the lab, please contact Dr. Mark Van Boening.